peterhinch/micropython-samples/date/DATE.md

 ```
 ## DST

-Common microcontroller practice is for system time to be UTC or local winter
+Common microcontroller practice is for system time to be permanently set to UTC
-time.
-This avoids sudden changes which can disrupt continuously running
+or local winter time.
+This avoids sudden changes in system time which can
-applications.
-Where local time is required the `time_offset` method accepts the
+disrupt continuously running applications.
+Where local time is required the
-current UTC hours value (with fractional part) and returns an offset measured in
+`time_offset` method accepts the current UTC hours value (with fractional part)
-hours.
-This may be used to facilitate a displayed local time value.
+and returns an offset measured in hours.
+This may be used to display local time.

 The principal purpose of this module is to provide a lightweight `Date` class.
 Time support is rudimentary, with the `time_offset` method illustrating a